MINT Learning Center Information in English

 1) Introducing new topics by “unexplainable” phenomena:

-Knowledge construction and reorganization starts with the learner’s insight that there is a problem that cannot be solved by the concepts and theories available to him (Chinn & Brewer, 1993).
+Knowledge construction and reorganization starts with the learner’s insight that there is a problem that cannot be solved by the concepts and theories available to them (Chinn & Brewer, 1993).
 Therefore, in order to involve students into knowledge building activities, they first have to be confronted with phenomena which cannot be explained by them, and which thus reveal to them the limits of their own concepts and theories.
 For this reason, the cognitively activating teaching units in science education which are developed in the MINT-Learning Center are introduced by phenomena which are interesting for the students, but which cannot be explained by them and thereby reveal to them the limits of their knowledge.

 2) Inventing with contrasting cases: